The term “brain surgery” refers to various medical procedures that involve repairing structural problems in the brain.

 - infection both in the brain or at the wound site

 Your doctor will give you complete instructions on how to prepare for the procedure.

-Tell your doctor about any medications you are taking, including over-the-counter medicine and nutritional supplements.
+Tell your doctor about any medications you’re taking, including over-the-counter medicine and nutritional supplements.
 You most likely will have to stop taking these medications days before the procedure.
-Inform your doctor of any prior surgeries, allergies, or if you have been drinking a lot of alcohol.
+Tell your doctor about any prior surgeries, allergies, or if you’ve been drinking a lot of alcohol.

 Immediately after the surgery, you’ll be closely monitored to ensure everything is working properly.
-You will be seated in a raised position to prevent swelling in your face and brain.
+You’ll be seated in a raised position to prevent swelling in your face and brain.

 Recovery from brain surgery depends on the type of procedure done.
-A typical hospital stay for brain surgery can last up to a week or more, depending on how well your body responds after surgery.
-You will be on pain medications during this time.
+A typical hospital stay for brain surgery can last up to a week or more.
+The length of your hospital stay will depend on how well your body responds to the surgery.
+You’ll be on pain medications during this time.

-Before you leave the hospital, your doctor will explain the next steps of the process, including caring for the wound, if you have one.
+Before you leave the hospital, your doctor will explain the next steps of the process.
+This will include how to care for the wound if you have one.